Chandra-MARX/marxs/docs/install.rst

 .. code-block:: bash

-   $ python setup.py install
+   $ pip install "marxs[fit,all]"      # install with optional dependencies
-   $ python setup.py test
-   $ python setup.py build_docs

 If you want to contribute to MARXS, but are not familiar with Python or git or Astropy yet, please have a look at the